jfrazx/surrogate/README.md

 | deregisterPostHooks | (event: string)                                                               | SurrogateEventManager | Deregisters `post` hooks for the given event |
 | deregisterHooks     | n/a                                                                           | SurrogateEventManager | Removes all hooks for the current instance.  |

-SurrogateHandler is any function that accepts a `NextHandler` object which can be used to control flow through pre and post hooks.
+SurrogateHandler is any function that accepts a `NextParameters` object which can be used to control flow through pre and post hooks.

-### NextHandler
+### NextParameters

-`NextHandler` is passed to all hook handlers.
+`NextParameters` is passed to all hook handlers.
 It can supply the unwrapped or surrogate wrapped instance to the current handler.
 An `INext` object provides functionality to skip hooks or continue to the next hook for execution.

 | Property     | Type        | Description                                                                            |
 | ------------ | ----------- | -------------------------------------------------------------------------------------- |